 Subscribe for full access to National Hockey League (NHL)'s profile

-National Hockey League (NHL) offers 5 products in the media and telecoms services and sports industries.
-National Hockey League (NHL)'s product portfolio comprises of hockey, sports tickets, merchandise and sponsorship, broadcast television and radio and media and TV services.
+National Hockey League (NHL) offers 6 products in the sports and media and telecoms services industries.
+National Hockey League (NHL)'s product portfolio comprises of sports tickets, merchandise and sponsorship, broadcast television and radio, media and TV services and hockey.

 Subscribe for full access to National Hockey League (NHL)'s products in full detail

 National Hockey League (NHL)'s revenues were over $1B in 2024.
-Caretta Research has split National Hockey League (NHL)'s revenue into 4 different product categories, the largest of which is ice Hockey.
+Caretta Research has split National Hockey League (NHL)'s revenue into 5 different product categories, the largest of which is linear (thematic channel groups).
 For full access to National Hockey League (NHL)'s revenue breakdown subscribe to Caretta Portal.

 Subscribe for full access to National Hockey League (NHL)'s revenue in full detail

-Examples of National Hockey League (NHL)'s suppliers include Amazon Web Services (AWS), Disney+ (Disney Streaming) and Sportradar.
+Examples of National Hockey League (NHL)'s suppliers include Adobe, Tata Communications and Amazon Web Services (AWS).

 Example Customers